sleette/canadian_languages/README.md

 What about French?
 A fair number of people speak that one too.

 I'm now doing work on a new branch!

+Adding another line of text to test pushing branch changes to GitHub.